ddttom/parser/README.md

   - No dynamic confidence adjustments

 - **Return Format Compliance**:
-  - All parsers return standardized objects with type, value, and metadata
+  - All parsers return standardized objects with type and value
   - All implement proper error handling with error objects
   - All use null returns appropriately for no matches

 - **Testing Standards**:
   - All parsers have comprehensive test coverage following standardized structure:
-    - Return format (type, metadata, null cases)
+    - Return format (type, value structure, null cases)
     - Pattern matching (natural language, hashtags, variations)
     - Error handling (invalid formats, malformed input)
   - Integration tests for complex scenarios and parser interactions
   - Edge case coverage for each parser
   - Performance testing for critical paths
   - Input validation is handled centrally by validation.test.js
-  - Note: Confidence levels are determined by the parser implementation and should not be tested

 - **Quality Standards**:
   - All parsers implement appropriate validation functions